-In today's remote and hybrid office environment, data security isn't solely the responsibility of your tech-savvy staff-it's everyone's job.
+In today's complex business environment, data security isn't solely the responsibility of your techsavvy staff-it's everyone's job.
 Having a data security infrastructure in place is key, and probably something you already do to some degree, regardless of your software solution.
 But how much of your data is backed up?
 And more importantly, where and how?